Get a quote from our partner

 When is temporary van insurance not suitable?

 You can’t use temporary insurance if you’re going to use your vehicle for ‘hire or reward’.
 In other words, to earn money from using it as a delivery driver or taxi driver.
-Instead, you’ll need commercial van insurance or taxi insurance.
+Instead, you’ll need commercial van insurance (which is also known as business van insurance) or taxi insurance.

 Can I get temporary insurance to drive a car?